OWASP/www-project-threat-and-safeguard-matrix/index.md

 ![Threat Modeling](assets/images/ThreatModeling.png)

 # Using the TaSM to help improve Risk Committees
 Since cyber threats are not the only types of threats, we should also look at how the TaSM could be adopted for larger use in Risk Committees.
 All that is needed is an additional column to list the organization within a company.
 Imagine if each organization shared their top 3-5 threats.
-Your Risk Committee could show how the company is mitigating its biggest threats in a <b>Consistent, adequate, reasonable, and effective </b> way.
+Your Risk Committee could show how the company is mitigating its biggest threats in a <b>Consistent, Adequate, Reasonable, and Effective (CARE)</b> way.
 Additionally, it allows the committee to partner together to solve threats from multiple angles.
 Example: How might Cyber leverage HR and Legal processes to help respond to Phishing attacks that cause brand damage.

 ![TaSM in Risk Committees](assets/images/TaSMRiskCommittee.png)